sriyogesh94/dcos-docs/1.10/deploying-services/gpu.md

 ## Custom DC/OS Installation with GPUs

-1. Install the [NVIDIA Management Library (NVML)](https://developer.nvidia.com/nvidia-management-library-nvml) on each node of your cluster that has GPUs, unless it is already installed.
-Find detailed installation instructions [here](https://github.com/apache/mesos/blob/master/docs/gpu-support.md#external-dependencies).
+1. Install the [NVIDIA Management Library (NVML)](https://developer.nvidia.com/nvidia-management-library-nvml) on each node of your cluster that has GPUs.
+For detailed installation instructions, see the [Mesos GPU support documentation](http://mesos.apache.org/documentation/latest/gpu-support/#external-dependencies).
 1. Install DC/OS using the [custom advanced installation instructions](/docs/1.10/installing/custom/advanced/).
+Here are the GPU-specific configuration parameters:

+    -  [enable_gpu_isolation](/docs/1.9/installing/custom/configuration/configuration-parameters/#enable_gpu_isolation): Indicates whether to enable GPU support in DC/OS.
+This should be set to `true` if you are using GPUs.
+    -  [gpus_are_scarce](/docs/1.9/installing/custom/configuration/configuration-parameters/#gpus_are_scarce): Indicates whether to treat GPUs as a scarce resource in the cluster.
+You can set the `gpus_are_scarce: 'true'` parameter to reserve GPUs exclusively for services that opt-in to consume GPUs via the [Mesos `GPU_RESOURCES` framework capability].
+Here is an example of setting this capability in a C++-based service.

+       ```
+       FrameworkInfo framework;
+       framework.add_capabilities()->set_type(
+           FrameworkInfo::Capability::GPU_RESOURCES);

+       GpuScheduler scheduler;

+       driver = new MesosSchedulerDriver(
+         &scheduler,
+         framework,
+         127.0.0.1:5050);

+        driver->run();
+       ```

 ## AWS EC2 DC/OS Installation with GPUs